-Milwaukee, Wis. – The Basilica of St. John Lateran in Rome, Italy will be the site of the beatification of Salvatorian Founder, Venerable Father Francis Mary of the Cross Jordan.
-The ceremony will take place on May 15, 2021.
+Milwaukee, Wis. – The Basilica of St. John Lateran in Rome, Italy was the site of the beatification of Salvatorian Founder, Blessed Father Francis Mary of the Cross Jordan.
+The ceremony took place on May 15, 2021.

-In 2011 Pope Benedict XVI officially announced that Fr.
+In 2011 Pope Benedict XVI officially announced that Bl.
 Jordan “lived a holy life,” acknowledged the “heroicity of his virtues” and declared him “Venerable.”
-The next steps – testimony and confirmation of a miracle – were needed before Fr.
+The next steps – testimony and confirmation of a miracle – were needed before Bl.
 Jordan could be approved for beatification.
-On June 19, 2020 Pope Francis declared the authenticity of a miracle through the intercession of Fr.
+On June 19, 2020 Pope Francis declared the authenticity of a miracle through the intercession of Bl.
 Jordan.

 “His beatification will reaffirm for the universal Church that the pursuit of holiness and salvation is only possible when we overcome our differences and place our trust in the unconditional mercy and providence of God,” says Father Jeff Wocken, SDS, who leads the USA Province of Salvatorian priests and brothers headquartered in Milwaukee.

 John Baptist Jordan was born on June 16, 1848 in Gurtweil, Germany, a small town in the Black Forest region.
 For his work as a laborer and painter-decorator, he traveled throughout his homeland.
 In his travels, he saw how government constraints – known as the “Kulturkampf” – discouraged Roman Catholics from practicing their faith.
 It only strengthened Jordan’s faith, however, and on July 21, 1878 he was ordained to the priesthood in Freiburg, Germany.